Psychoanalysis, ARt Therapy

 THERAPY WITH CHILDREN

 Many children struggle to identify and regulate their feelings.
-When this happens children sometimes react and express themselves in problematic ways.
-In the context of therapy, children learn to safely explore their inner and outer worlds through pictures, play, and stories.
-Art and play therapies promote agency, emotional regulation, enhanced mood, and adaptive decision making.
+When this happens, they may express distress through behavior, withdrawal, anxiety, or conflict in relationships.
+In therapy, children are given space to safely explore their inner and outer worlds through play, art, storytelling, and conversation.
+Creative and play-based therapies can support emotional regulation, resilience, self-expression, and greater confidence in navigating difficult experiences.

-Kathryn highly recommends children be seen in person in her Westchester office.
+Kathryn strongly recommends in-person treatment for children whenever possible and sees children in her Westchester office.